Powis castle (Trallwg

 castle and destroyed it to the ground'.
 In 1276 with the help

-Roger Mortimer and the earl of Lincoln, Gruffydd regained his lands, and
+Roger Mortimer of Wigmore and Earl Henry Lacy of Lincoln (d.1311), Gruffydd regained his lands, and

-no doubt rebuilt Powis castle with Gruffydd demanding compensation from
+no doubt repaired Powis castle with Gruffydd demanding compensation from

 the prince for la Pole

-The castle remained lived in after the Middle Ages and was extensively
+The castle remained inhabited after the Middle Ages and was extensively

 and repeatedly remodelled after 1587, when it was acquired by Sir